 When a Successor Sequential Task is not being completed fast enough and/or a Predecessor Sequential Task is being completed too fast, progress on the Successor Sequential Task can be delayed.
 This is graphically represented by an intersection of the two respective Production Lines©.

-A Predecessor Sequential Task or Milestone that prevents a Successor Sequential Task from being completed.
-For example materials being delivered late.
+A Predecessor Sequential Task or Milestone that prevents a Successor Sequential Task from being completed. e.g. Late material delivery may preclude an installation task; the installation task is constrained by material delivery.

 A group of resouces organized to compete a Task.
 See Dimensions.